takram-design-engineering/three-geospatial/packages/clouds/README.md

 hazeExpScale: number = 1e-3
 ```

 Controls the rate at which the haze density exponentially decreases with altitude.
-A lower value makes it more concentrated near the ground and spreads it more at higher altitudes.
+A lower value makes it more concentrated near the ground, while a higher value spreads it more at higher altitudes.

 ### Advanced shadow parameters